Chrishell Stause May Have Earned Some Serious $$$ From Her First Marriage

 She owns a $3.3 million mansion.

-As a realtor for multi-million dollar homes, you can bet that Chrishell has a luxury house of her own!
-In June 2021, the Selling Sunset star purchased her own mansion in Hollywood Hills.
+As a realtor for multi-million dollar homes, you can bet that Chrishell has a luxury house of her own.
+In June 2021, the Selling Sunset star purchased her own mansion in the Hollywood Hills.
 It's a ranch-style home and sprawls over 3,000 square feet, according to Fancy Pants Homes.
 She also acted as her own agent in the sale, as you can probably imagine!

 The mansion features four bedrooms, four and a half bathrooms, and a luxury pool.
-Plus, the views are incredible too (you can peep some in her workout stories on Instagram).
+Plus, the views are incredible, too (you can peep some in her workout stories on Instagram).

-Her net worth is about $6 million.
+Overall, Chrishell's net worth is about $6 million.

 According to Celebrity Net Worth, Chrishell's combined earnings give her a net worth of about $6 million.
 I wouldn't expect anything less, given all her business ventures!